PlayeRom/flightgear-addon-which-runway/README.md

 Each tab contains information about the airport, the METAR, and the runways and their winds.
 Runways are sorted by which one is most exposed to headwinds.
 Wind data is always taken from the actual METAR.
 The METAR will be updated automatically every 15 minutes by FlightGear's mechanisms or by using the "Load"/"Update METAR" buttons.

-If the airport does not have a METAR, the METAR is taken from another nearest airport, within a maximum range of 30 NM.
+If the airport does not have a METAR, the METAR is taken from another nearest airport, within a maximum range of 30 NM by default.
 A warning is then displayed, indicating which airport the METAR is from and how far away that airport is.
 This is useful in situations where smaller airports don't have METARs but are close enough to another larger airport that it can be assumed there won't be much, if any, difference in weather.
 This allows you to obtain some weather conditions, such as wind and barometric pressure, even at airports without a METAR, which wasn't so easily possible without this add-on.

 If there is no other airport with a METAR within 30 NM, information about the airport and its runways will be displayed, but without wind and other weather data.
 This means that the runways are displayed as they appear in the database and are not sorted by best wind.